shineware/KOMORAN/README.md

 libraryDependencies += "com.github.shin285" % "KOMORAN" % "3.3.3"
 ```

-If you don't have IDE can support gradle project, you can type below command in your console like cmd and terminal for converting as eclipse project after downloading this project.
+If you don't have IDE can support Gradle project, you can type below command in your console like cmd and terminal for converting as eclipse project after downloading this project.
 ```shell
 ./gradlew eclipse
 ```